msuscens/CryptoKitties-Clone/README.md

-Assignement Week 9 Day 4: Implement a Kitty Marketplace Contract
+Assignement Week 9 Day 4: Implement a backend Kitty Marketplace Contract
- - Download the interface IKittyMarketplace'.sol (from the download section on the right).
+ - Download the interface IKittyMarketPlace'.sol (from the download section on the right).
 Extract the zip file to get the .sol file and add it to your project.
  - Implement the KittyMarketPlace.sol